iburzynski/cardano-cli-guru/tutorial/01-simple-transfer.md

 # **`cardano-cli` Exercise 01: Simple Transfer**
 **Note**: you'll need your local node to be running and fully synced to complete this exercise.
+If you're using Cardano CLI Guru within the **[Jambhala](https://github.com/iburzynski/jambhala)** framework, the `j node` command will start `cardano-node` using whichever network is set by the `$CARDANO_NETWORK_ID` variable in `cardano-cli-guru/.env` (`preview` testnet by default).

-If your node is correctly installed and configured for use with Cardano EZ-Installer, you can use the appropriate alias in your terminal to start `cardano-node`:
+Alternatively, if your node is correctly installed and configured for use with Cardano EZ-Installer, you can use the appropriate alias in your terminal to start `cardano-node`:
 - `preprod-node` for preprod testnet
 - `preview-node` for preview testnet